 It has come full circle.
 While it may just be a name to many, Lexi was a beautiful child whose memory lives on in so many hearts.
 When a person agrees to sponsor a family, they are not only helping needy families, they are honoring a child who left us entirely too early.
 Tresly told me that she appreciates all the hard work that everyone does and that words cannot express how thankful she is to everyone who makes Lexi's Legacy happen each year.
 At Siskin Children’s Institute, we see firsthand every day how the special needs of a child can greatly impact a family’s financial status.
 Sharing our blessings with others is how we become stronger, not only as an Institute, but also as a community.

 Please help us to continue Lexi's Legacy by helping those less fortunate during the holidays.

 Home & Community-Based Early Interventionists work hard every year as elves to make the holidays grand for area families.
 Pictured above left to right from front: Amy Jenkins, HCBEI Coordinator, Deidra Love, Shandra Jones, Diana Parker, Julie Hill, Ashton Hamner, Carol Lee, Susan Barnett and Beth Oldham.
 (Jill Hammon not pictured)

-SODDY DAISY CHURCH OF CHRIST LADIES GROUP
+SODDY CHURCH OF CHRIST LADIES

 SISKIN CENTER FOR DEVELOPMENTAL PEDIATRICS